daveremy/clubexpress-sdk/docs/development/progress-summary.md

 ## Current Status

-We have completed the initial project setup and successfully implemented the core HTTP client and authentication module.
+We have completed the initial project setup, successfully implemented the core HTTP client and authentication module, and now implemented the court discovery and booking functionality.
 The SDK now has the following capabilities:

 - Project structure and configuration files
 - Core HTTP client with robust cookie management and error handling
 - Authentication module with login, session validation, and logout functionality
+- Courts module with court discovery, availability checking, booking, cancellation, and booking retrieval
-- Comprehensive tests for the HTTP client and authentication module
+- Comprehensive tests for the HTTP client, authentication module, and courts module

 ## Completed Tasks